husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Is there a label or target associated with each instance?

-_If so, please provide a description._
 Yes, each instance is associated with two types of labels:
 - Conspiracy Detection: Each comment is classified as either "conspiracy," "not conspiracy," or "can't tell".
 - Conspiracy Marker Extraction: Each comment may contain zero or multiple spans annotated for five specific psycholinguistic markers: Actor, Effect, Victim, Evidence, and Action.

 ### Is any information missing from individual instances?

-_If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
-This does not include intentionally removed information, but might include, e.g., redacted text._

 Raw text of the submission statements is not released, and should be rehydrated from Reddit archives.
 Preprocessing steps on the raw text should also be replicated to match marker positions.
 Preprocessing includes removal of URLs and stripping leading and trailing whitespace.
 Rehydration and preprocessing can be accomplished through the script provided at this link: https://github.com/hide-ous/semeval26_starter_pack

 ### Are relationships between individual instances made explicit (e.g., users’ movie ratings, social network links)?

-_If so, please describe how these relationships are made explicit._
 The primary relationship made explicit is the annotation of conspiracy labels and psycholinguistic markers within each individual submission statement.
 The dataset also retains information about the subreddit from which each comment was sourced, which implicitly links comments within the same subreddit.

 ### Are there recommended data splits (e.g., training, development/validation, testing)?

-_If so, please provide a description of these splits, explaining the rationale behind them._

 The data shared is a a random sample of 80% of the annotated data, intended for model training and development.
 The test set was retained as private to enable participation in competitive shared tasks.

 ### Are there any errors, sources of noise, or redundancies in the dataset?

-_If so, please provide a description._

 The inter-annotator agreement for the binary conspiracy labels is measured as Krippendorff's α=0.43.
 This indicates a moderate level of agreement, suggesting some inherent ambiguity or noise in the labeling process.
 The "can't tell" category also acknowledges instances where classification was difficult.
 A portion of the data was annotated by multiple annotators, however the training set does not include repeated entries.
 The plain text of the submission statements may become unavailable as authors and moderators may remove them.

 ### Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?

-_If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
-Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate._

 Rehydration of raw text relies on either Reddit's API or third-party Reddit archives.
 The rehydration script linked in this document relies on Project Arctic Shift.
 The continued availability of the original Reddit content is not guaranteed.

 ### Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals’ non-public communications)?

-_If so, please provide a description._
 The raw data was obtained from publicly accessible archives on Reddit.
 The dataset is released without author identifiers and raw comment text to preserve privacy.

 ### Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?

-_If so, please describe why._
 Given the topic of conspiracy theories and the diverse range of subreddits from which the data was collected (including subreddits like conspiracy, ufobelievers, epstein, hongkong, truecrime, news), it is possible that some content within the dataset could be perceived as offensive, insulting, threatening, or anxiety-inducing by some individuals.
 Conspiracy theories can touch upon sensitive topics and may contain strong opinions or unsubstantiated claims.

 ### Does the dataset relate to people?

-_If not, you may skip the remaining questions in this section._
 Yes, the dataset contains text written by people in the form of Reddit comments.

 ### Does the dataset identify any subpopulations (e.g., by age, gender)?

-_If so, please describe how these subpopulations are identified and provide a description of their respective distributions within the dataset._
 The provided text does not indicate that specific demographic subpopulations like age or gender are explicitly identified or annotated within the dataset.
 The data is categorized by conspiracy-relatedness and the presence of psycholinguistic markers.

 ### Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?

-_If so, please describe how._
 The data is released without personal identifiers and raw comment text to preserve privacy.
 However, the original Reddit comment, which might contain usernames or other potentially identifying information, could be retrieved.

 ### Does the dataset contain data that might be considered sensitive in any way (e.g., data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?

-_If so, please provide a description._

 Reddit comments can potentially contain a wide range of personal opinions and information, including political opinions, religious beliefs, and potentially other sensitive topics depending on the subreddit and the content of the discussion.
 The dataset's includes comments from subreddits related to politics, news, and specific events which may lead to encountering such sensitive information.